 At Munters, we are committed to ensuring fair working conditions and terms of employment for our workforce, and we recognize the importance of collective bargaining in achieving this.
-We disclose the extent to which the working conditions and terms of employment of our employees are determined or influenced by collective bargaining agreements.
-These agreements play a significant role in shaping key aspects of employment, such as wages, benefits, working hours, and health and safety standards, ensuring that employee voices are heard and respected.
+We disclose the extent to which the working conditions and terms of employment of our employees are determined

 In the European Economic Area (EEA), Munters engage in social dialogue both at the establishment and European levels.
 Our employees are represented through various channels that facilitate social dialogue, allowing them to participate in discussions related to workplace policies, conditions, and broader organizational initiatives.